-- Fundamentals of physiology, physiopathology and biomechanics of the musculoskeletal system, physiology and disorders of bone fusion, physiology and pathology of articular cartilage, biomaterials; - clinical examination of the musculoskeletal system and imaging methods in the diagnosis of diseases and posttraumatic lesions of the musculoskeletal system; - basics of pathomechanics, diagnosis, differentiation, knowledge of complications, prognosis and modern treatment of traumatic injuries of the musculoskeletal system; - basics of diagnosis, prognosis, treatment in traumatic spinal injuries with spinal cord injuries; - 5) recognition and treatment of complications in the healing of bone fractures and dislocations joints, the dental practitioner is expected to acquire the practical skills for the aforementioned training course included in point C - Training in the skills of performing medical and the number of treatments and medical procedures that apply to the doctor in the course of this internship.
+- Fundamentals of physiology, physiopathology and biomechanics of the musculoskeletal system, physiology and disorders of bone fusion, physiology and pathology of articular cartilage, biomaterials; - clinical examination of the musculoskeletal system and imaging methods in the diagnosis of diseases and posttraumatic lesions of the musculoskeletal system; - basics of pathomechanics, diagnosis, differentiation, knowledge of complications, prognosis and modern treatment of traumatic injuries of the musculoskeletal system; - basics of diagnosis, prognosis, treatment in traumatic spinal injuries with spinal cord injuries; - 5) recognising and treating complications in the healing of bone fractures and joint dislocations, - 6) injury prevention.

+the dental practitioner is expected to acquire the practical skills for the aforementioned training course included in point C - Training in the skills of performing medical and the number of treatments and medical procedures that apply to the doctor in the course of this internship.